MindProber is committed to international compliance with data protection laws, regulation, and rules.

 This data is treated, ensuring its protection and safety, for sample definition purposes, technical support, and to manage the delivery and retrieval of the sensors.

-To all effects, the fieldwork for MindProber owned communities acts as an external supplier: access to personal data databases is only granted to fieldwork operational staff and in any circumstances is there the possibility of crossing personable identifiable information with the data collected during monitoring sessions.
-The master file linking data subjects Personal Information to internal anonymous user ID’s (referred to as “Common Id” in technical documentation) is only accessible to the sample management staff.
+To all effects, the fieldwork for MindProber owned communities acts as an external supplier: access to personal data databases is only granted to fieldwork operational staff and in any circumstances there is the possibility of crossing personable identifiable information with the data collected during monitoring sessions.
+The master file linking subjects’ Personal Information to internal user ID’s (aka pseudonymized data and referred to as “Common Id” in client-facing technical documentation) is only accessible to the sample management staff.

-The data collected during monitoring sessions (physiological data, declarative dial data, survey responses and audio fingerprints) are collected, stored, and treated completely anonymously.
-Audio fingerprints are hash-coded representations of audio (non-reversible and nonaudible) that do not allow to identify the participant, and are used to identify the TV channel participants are watching and synchronize the physiological data with the content.
+The data collected during monitoring sessions (physiological data, declarative dial data, survey responses and audio fingerprints) are collected, stored, and treated completely in pseudonymised format.
+Audio fingerprints are hash-coded representations of audio (non-reversible and nonaudible) that do not allow to identify the participant and are used to identify the TV channel participants are watching and synchronize the physiological data with the content.
 This information is discarded immediately after synchronization, during the monitoring session.
-Physiological, declarative and survey responses are accessed and treated anonymously by the research staff and in any circumstances is there the possibility of crossing personable identifiable information with this data.
+Physiological, declarative and survey responses are accessed and treated pseudo-anonymously by the research staff and in any circumstances, there is the possibility of crossing personable identifiable information with this data.

 The detection of faulty sensors is an automatic process (the data processing pipeline detection records with 3 or more compromised signals).
 This detection triggers a process for the research/technical staff to validate if the signal is faulty.
-In this is confirmed the research/technical staff flags this participant to the fieldwork operational staff using the Common Id.
+If this is confirmed, the research/technical staff flags this participant to the fieldwork operational staff using the Common Id.

 7.1.2.
 Communities managed by third parties